 A new virus is flexing its corrupting muscle on computers and users worldwide.
-CryptoWall first appeared in February, but attention surrounding the ransomware spiked this summer, when researches at Dell SecureWorks reported on it.
-In October 2014, the UK Register revealed that 830,000 victims had been infected — a 25% increase since August 2014.
+CryptoWall first appeared in February, but attention surrounding the ransomware spiked this summer when researchers at Dell SecureWorks reported on it.
+In Oct.
+2014, the UK Register revealed that 830,000 victims had been infected—a 25% increase since Aug.
+2014.

 There are two telltale signs: